joaocjesus/media-name-extractor/README.md

 # Media name extractor

-A web utility to rename video files into a more 'friendly' name.
+A web utility to rename video files into a more 'friendly' name.\
+Useful when sharing or downloading video torrents.

 Simply set the input and press Go.